roironn/SmileDetectJS/README.md

 4.Set up the smile detector:

     var sd = new SmileDetector("vid");
     sd.onSmile(cb);

 5.Start the smile detection loop on the video stream.
-The detector will do its best effort to check for a smile every "interval" seconds.
+The detector will do its best effort to check for a smile every "interval" seconds:

     sd.start(300);